yuexujiang/MULocDeep/README.md

 ```sh
 python cpu/cpu_predict.py -input ./wiki_seq.txt -output ./test --att
 ```

+#### Note
+The GPU model is trained using CuDNNLSTM, while the CPU model is trained using LSTM.
+So, the prediction results are slightly different between the two models.
+The results shown in the MULocDeep paper were obtained using the GPU model.

 ## Contacts
 If you ever have any question or problem using our tool, please contact us.
   - Email: yjm85@mail.missouri.edu